RocketChat/docs-old/guides/administrator-guides/livechat/whatsapp-zenvia/README.md

 SMS -> Zenvia -> API Token: Authentication Token for Zenvia API

 SMS -> Zenvia -> Channel: Channel to be used with Zenvia API.
-Possible values are whatsapp, sms or facebook
+Possible values are whatsApp, sms or facebook

 SMS -> Zenvia -> From: Default "From" name for API calls

 **Description:**

-This feature is almost based on Twilio's integration, making it possible to integrate Omnichannel with Whatsapp, Facebook or SMS through Zenvia.
+This feature is almost based on Twilio's integration, making it possible to integrate Omnichannel with WhatsApp, Facebook or SMS through Zenvia.

 **How to use this feature:**